Mirrowel/awesome-opencode/README.md

 > A curated list of awesome plugins, themes, agents, projects, and resources for [opencode](https://opencode.ai/).

-[opencode](https://opencode.ai/) is an AI coding agent for the terminal, built by the team at [SST](https://github.com/sst).
+[opencode](https://opencode.ai/) is an AI coding agent for terminal, built by team at [SST](https://github.com/sst).
 This list is a community-driven collection of resources to make it even more powerful.

 ## 📋 Table of Contents